 * As mentioned, the Air Force originally planned a total of 132 B-2 bombers as the airborne leg of the nuclear "triad" of bombers, land-based missiles, and submarine-launch missiles that comprise America's nuclear deterrent.
 In reality, the end of the Cold War meant that the need for new strategic weapons systems had greatly diminished.
 In addition, the B-2 was a highly advanced aircraft, leading to program glitches, cost escalations, schedule stretchouts, furious political controversies, and repeated cuts in production numbers.

-The Block 20s were followed by two final new-build "Block 30" aircraft, with the older machines brought up to the same specification.
+The Block 20s were followed by two final new-build "Block 30" aircraft, with the older service machines brought up to the same specification; the AV/1 prototype was also later brought up to Block 30 spec, for a fleet of 21 machines.
 The Block 30s have avionics improvements, including a satellite communications (SATCOM) link; the lidar contrail-detection system; support for new GPS-guided weapons; and in particular have substantial modifications to improve their stealthiness.
 Adding the new stealth features require stripping off all the aircraft's paint and RAM and performing some airframe changes.